ArdorDeosis/Ember.DependencyInjection/README.md

 # Why?

-I wrote this dependency Injection Framework to learn and to have a mental workout.
+I wrote this dependency injection framework to learn and to have a mental workout.

 # Disclaimer